TOSIT-IO/tdp-collection-extras/README.md

-# Ansible TDP Extra Collection
+# Ansible TDP Collection Extras

 Ansible collection to deploy additionnal components of TDP.
 The components here are useful in a TDP installation but are not core to the project (ie: not part of the Hadoop ecosystem).

-Please check the main [Ansible TDP Roles](https://github.com/TOSIT-FR/ansible-tdp-roles) repo for the core components.
+Please check the core [Ansible TDP Collection](https://github.com/TOSIT-IO/tdp-collection) repository for the core components.

 ## Available Roles